Maria Qamar: Career

+By the 2020s she had also entered the NFT market, as another way to make a living through art.

+Work

 She is known for her satirical lens commenting on the hybridization of South Asian and Canadian culture.
 She uses a pop art aesthetic to create works that tackle themes surrounding her experiences of racism, the first generation experience, body shaming, classism, and the patriarchy.
 Her style is explicitly influenced by the work of Roy Lichtenstein and also by low culture such as Indian soap operas; one of her first works was captioned "what if Lichtenstein parodied Indian soap operas."
 She does not translate her works for Western audiences, instead leaving South Asian terms and themes in unaltered as she focuses on a Desi audience.